Immigration compliance support for UK business

 How many migrants can I employ

-You are given a certain limit on how much migrants you can employ each month.
-That number resets every month.
+There is a certain limit on how much migrants you can employ each month.
+Furthermore, that number resets every month.

 How many people need to oversee reporting